-3. Once the ports are set, enter the local IP address of the device you want the port to connect to on your network (the local address will be different from your router’s IP address, since another one of your router’s jobs is to hide your devices’ individual IPs under one public IP assigned to the router).
+- Once the ports are set, enter the local IP address of the device you want the port to connect to on your network (the local address will be different from your router’s IP address, since another one of your router’s jobs is to hide your devices’ individual IPs under the router’s public IP).

-4. Now that the router port has this information, it can redirect any request sent to that port straight to your device without revealing its private IP address.
+- Now the router can redirect any request sent to that specific port straight to your device without revealing its private IP address.
 But what does that request look like?

 Say your router’s IP address is 123.456.789.
 If the port you set to connect to your home security camera is 3579, then a request to your router to connect directly to the camera via port forwarding would be sent to this address: 123.456.789:3579.
 It’s just like dialing a phone number with an extension!

-Imagine that your router has 65,532 doors, and most of them are locked.
-If none of your ports are open, information from the internet can still get in – it just has to be checked and allowed in by the router.
-When one of those doors is unlocked, anyone who knows which door is unlocked can open it and walk right inside whenever they want.
+Imagine that your router’s ports are doors, and most of them are locked.
+The information from the internet can still get in – it just has to be checked and allowed in by the router.
+But when one of those doors is unlocked, anyone who tries that door can open it and walk right in.

-Even something as simple as a webcam should be secured with a strong password.
-So should a home PC ready to receive remote connections.
-You may not want a web server hosting your website to be completely password protected, as some pages will have to be public, but you’ll need to make sure that you can secure the pages and data that need to remain private.
+On the other hand, there are exceptions.
+You may not want a web server hosting your website to be completely password protected, as some pages will have to be public, but you’ll need to make sure that you can secure those pages and any data that needs to remain private.

 Another issue is that manually configured ports remain open until you manually close them.
 They can be used and abused while you sleep or while you travel.
 It’s usually impossible to use a port that’s already occupied, but hackers will have a much easier time trying to connect to a port that is open and not in use.

-However, UPnP adds its own potential security issues.
-First of all, UPnP assumes that every device on your local network is trustworthy.
-If you happen to get infected by malware and that malware wants to initiate a direct connection with a remote hacker, your UPnP router will allow it without question.
+UPnP might be convenient but it adds its own potential security issues.
+It assumes that every device on your local network is trustworthy.
+So if you happen to get infected by malware that wants to initiate a direct connection with a remote hacker, your UPnP router will allow it without question.
 Such a connection would be much more difficult to open with UPnP disabled.

-Outdated routers or ones with poor UPnP implementations can be vulnerable to a number of UPnP exploits, some of which can open all of the ports on your router or use UPnP to change your DNS server (you can read about DNS spoofing and other common hack attacks here).
+Outdated routers or ones with poor UPnP implementations can be vulnerable to a number of UPnP exploits.
+Some of these can open all of the ports on your router or use UPnP to change your DNS server (you can read about DNS spoofing and other common hack attacks here).

 Port triggering is much like port forwarding, but with a few key differences.
 Some of these help shore up some of its security vulnerabilities, but they also limit the cases where port triggering can be useful.

-Secondly, port triggering doesn’t require you to configure a specific device IP address when creating the trigger in your browser.
+Secondly, port triggering doesn’t require you to configure a specific device IP address when creating the trigger.
 This means that any device on your network can initiate the connection, though only one can use it at a time.
 In port forwarding, you have to define the specific device using the connection.
 Depending on your router and your devices, this can make port triggering either a more or less secure choice than forwarding.